 eLandings Generated COAR

-The COAR reporting process has been incorporated into the eLandings System to provide more effciient and more accurate reporting.
+The COAR reporting process has been incorporated into the eLandings System to provide more efficient and more accurate reporting.
 As fish tickets are required for the first purchase of seafood product, a summary of all purchases can be generated from the eLandings System for those processors using this system, fully and even partially.
 The summary is available for each unique operation, that is, each unique entity with a Fisheries Business license.

 The eLandings/COAR reporting process allows industry to extract all buying activity, including custom processing performed for you as the owner of the product, by COAR areas of purchase.
 Once this information has been generated within the eLandings System, the designated seafood industry staff person shall add any non-eLandings fish ticket purchase information, ex-vessel pricing, and production information.
 Post-season price adjustments can be added, when available.
 The COAR is now submitted electronically.